mmichlin66/mimcss/web/guide/defining-styles.md

 .emphasized.redFG.whiteBG { fontWeight: 700; }
 ```

-When the `MyStyles` class is activated and the `emphasized` property is applied to an HTML element, the class name will be not just "emphasized", but "emphasized redFG whiteBG".
+When the `MyStyles` class is activated and the `emphasized` class is applied to an HTML element, the class name will be not just "emphasized", but "emphasized redFG whiteBG".
 That is, the following rendering function

 ```tsx
 let styles = css.activate(MyStyles);